r00tk1d/dreamRunner/README.md

 # GET THE HIGHSCORE
 The purpose of the game is to reach the highscore.
 The game offers an online leaderboard so you can compare yourself to your friends and the world.
 Reach for the stars and beyond!

-# UPCOMING
-In the next release, we will add more features, obstacles, items, a new point system, challenges, new spaceships, and more… So stay tuned!